 Person trip throughput can also be improved through mass transit initiatives that use target revenue levels to subsidize mass transit service (normally within the corridor) in addition to the normal roadway O&M costs coverage.
 These objectives are common to the I-15 reversible lanes in San Diego, the I-10 and US 290 lanes in Houston, the I-394 lanes in Minneapolis, and the recently converted (to HOT) I-25 reversible lanes in Denver.
 On the New Jersey Turnpike, a combination of truck lane restrictions and HOV designation during peak periods are used to help achieve safety, comfort, reliability, and person trip throughput efficiency.
-The success of these managed lane facilities has lead to several States that have implemented them to consider more, and the concept is gaining favor throughout the nation, even in places that have not traditionally included tolls in their roadway operations.
+Due to the success of existing managed lane facilities, several agencies are implementing more of them.
+The concept is gaining favor throughout the nation, even in places that have not traditionally included tolls in their roadway operations.
 Figure A-1 illustrates the location of existing and planned facilities.